JuvenileLad/telegram-bot-for-reddit/Readme.md

 	<br>

 ### <div id="config">Configuration</div>
+copy the contents of `example_config.ini` to a new file `config.ini` and then edit the following values:
-*do not add quotes(" ") symbol in any value*
+*(do not add quotes(" ") symbol in any value)*
+- `bot_owner` is the telegram username without the @ symbol
 - in `session_name` enter whatever you want as session name in telegram
-- in `bot_name` enter the username of the telegram bot.
+- in `bot_name` enter the username of the telegram bot
 - enter the MongoDB URL in `url`.
-Can also be set to localhost.
+Can also be set to localhost
 - set `delay` as the number of seconds to wait between checking for new submissions
 - `maxusers` is the max number of users that will be able to use the bot
 -  `limitPerUser` is max number of subreddits that a user will be able to add
 -  `userException` are telegram user IDs which will granted exception from `limitPerUser`.
-Each value has to be separated by a space.
+Each value has to be separated by a space
 - most other variables are self explanatory
-- the `config.ini` file already consists of sample values, you just have to replace them.
+- the `config.ini` file already consists of sample values, you just have to replace them

 #### Now run the bot by using:
 	python3 -m pyrogramReddit